Australian Greens: Finance

 The Greens oppose tax cuts that solely benefit the top bracket of income earners and lead to economic inequality.
 The Greens believe that all essential services need to be adequately funded to suit community needs; and argue for the re-establishment of a publicly owned bank.
 The party argues for a Corporate Super-Profits Tax on major corporations, the establishment of a wealth tax on billionaires, and an end to multi-national corporation's tax avoidance.

-The party advocates a significant improvement of welfare policies.
+The party advocates for significant changes to welfare policies.
 They propose solving housing shortages and homelessness through the creation of affordable social housing.
 The party also wants to introduce rent caps to limit growth of rental prices.
 Greens also propose increase in all income support payments to $88 a day, that would make them $1,232 per fortnight.
-To help students, the party wants to forgive all student debt.
 The Greens also advocate for free childcare as well as free public transport.
 Finally, the Greens propose to increase the minimum wage.

 Green politicians have campaigned on free university and technical and further education.
 The party opposes fee hikes for degrees and funding cuts for universities, and have called for increased funding for public schools.
 The party also supports the abolition of all student debt.